 As you will likely be aware, the internet is tightly controlled in China.
-It is posible to circumvent this by using a VPN.
+It is possible to circumvent this by using a VPN.
 You can find out all about how in my article about the best VPNs for China.

-So, to answer to the question; is China safe to visit, is a resounding yes.
+So, to answer the question; is China safe to visit, is a resounding yes.
 Use usual traveller caution and common sense and you will have a fantastic experience in this unforgettable country.

 So, now that you know how safe is China, what is there to see and do?
 Check out my complete guide to China’s famous landmarks to find out more!